Reporter Outreach Logo

 AI Search Changes the Equation

 The biggest shift in SEO right now isn't an algorithm update.
-It's the fact that a growing share of searches are being answered by AI systems instead of traditional results pages.
+It's that a growing share of searches are being answered by AI systems instead of traditional results pages.

-Google AI Overviews appear in roughly 25% of queries (Conductor, Q1 2026).
-ChatGPT and Perplexity handle an increasing share of informational searches.
-And these platforms decide which brands to cite based on signals that overlap heavily — but not completely — with traditional SEO.
+Google AI Overviews now appear in a meaningful and growing share of search results.
+Standalone AI tools — ChatGPT, Perplexity, and Gemini — handle an increasing share of informational searches.
+These platforms decide which brands to cite based on signals that overlap heavily — but not completely — with traditional SEO.

 The good news: if you're already doing organic SEO well, you have a foundation for AI visibility.
 The overlap is substantial.

-The important nuance: brand mentions are the strongest signal for AI citation.
-Not just backlinks — named editorial mentions from authoritative publications, journalists, and industry sources.
+The important nuance: editorial citations are the strongest signal for AI recommendation.
+Not just backlinks — named mentions from authoritative publications, journalists, and industry sources.
+Muck Rack analyzed over 1 million AI citations across ChatGPT, Perplexity, Gemini, and Google AI Overviews and found 82% came from earned editorial coverage — not brand-owned content, not paid placements.
 This is why digital PR has become the highest-value SEO investment in 2026.
-It's the only tactic that simultaneously improves rankings in traditional results and increases the probability that AI systems cite your brand.
+The only tactic that simultaneously improves rankings in traditional results and increases the probability that AI systems cite your brand.

 For the complete playbook, see our AI search optimization guide.